tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/graalvm.md

      id 'org.graalvm.buildtools.native' version '0.9.23'
 ```

-With plugin you're able to invoke the native image compiler from your build with the following commands for Maven and Gradle.
+With the plugin, you're able to invoke the native image compiler from your build with the following commands for Maven and Gradle.
 ```
 mvn -Pnative native:compile
 gradle nativeCompile
 ```

 **Spring Boot also includes buildpack support for native images directly** for both Maven and Gradle.
-Due to the auto-configured AOT tasks, **with Gradle, the bootBuildImage task will now generate a native image** rather than a JVM one **without any additional paramters**.
+Due to the auto-configured AOT tasks, **with Gradle, the bootBuildImage task will now generate a native image** rather than a JVM one **without any additional parameters**.
 ```
-(cd ~/controller/ && ./gradlew bootBuildImage --imageName={{ registry_host }}/foo-controller)
+(cd ~/controller/ && ./gradlew bootBuildImage --imageName={{ registry_host }}/foo-controller-native)
 ```

 Let's now see how the **controller performs as a native image**!
 As you learned, the compilation of native images takes much longer and consumes more resources.
 Therefore, it's already done for you.

-You may still remember that we **used a YAML template which we loaded from the Classpath** in the Reconciler instead of programmatically building up the Deployment from scratch, and that **undetected usages of classpath resources have to be provided to the native-image tool** in the form of configuration files.**
+You may still remember that we **used a YAML template which we loaded from the Classpath** in the Reconciler instead of programmatically building up the Deployment from scratch and that **undetected usages of classpath resources have to be provided to the native-image tool** in the form of configuration files.**

 To provide this configuration to the native-image tool with Spring Boot, there is a `RuntimeHints API`.
 It collects the need for reflection, resource loading, serialization, and JDK proxies at runtime.